 Obstetric Hypertension Study Overview

-The Kaiser Permanente healthcare team used the Cocoon Pregnancy Care Model that integrated telehealth, remote patient pregnancy monitoring, and psychosocial support into routine prenatal care.
-A remote patient monitoring hypertensive disorders of pregnancy program (RPM HTN) was designed for pregnant or postpartum women diagnosed with or at high risk for developing obstetric hypertension.
+The Kaiser Permanente healthcare team used the Cocoon Pregnancy Care Model, which integrates telehealth, remote patient monitoring for pregnancy, and psychosocial support into routine prenatal care.
+The remote patient monitoring hypertensive disorders of pregnancy program (RPM HTN) was designed for pregnant or postpartum women diagnosed with or at high risk for developing obstetric hypertension.
 The RPM HTN program provided daily remote blood pressure monitoring in pregnancy and postpartum patients diagnosed with chronic hypertension or pregnancy-induced hypertension.

-The goal was to track blood pressure more closely outside the clinical setting and intervene more rapidly when abnormal readings occurred.
-The patients transmitted home readings to their physicians with remote patient monitoring medical devices.
-Abnormal readings triggered contact with a qualified healthcare professional who worked with patients and their doctors to adjust treatment as needed.
+The program aimed to track blood pressure more closely outside the clinical setting and intervene more rapidly when abnormal readings occurred.
+Patients transmitted home readings to their physicians using remote patient monitoring medical devices.
+Abnormal readings triggered contact with a qualified healthcare professional who collaborated with patients and their doctors to adjust treatment as needed.

 Improving Postpartum Blood Pressure Control